haiwen/seafile-admin-docs/manual/config/saml2_in_10.0.md

 * Click **OK** to add both new rules.

-__Note__: When creating claims rule, you can also select other LDAP Attributes, such as E-Mail-Addresses, depending on your ADFS service.
+!!! note "When creating claims rule, you can also select other LDAP Attributes, such as E-Mail-Addresses, depending on your ADFS service"

 **Finally**, open the browser and enter the Seafile login page, click `Single Sign-On` to perform ADFS login test.